 IYK tracks a modified market cap-weighted index: The Russell 1000 Consumer Staplers RIC 22.5/45 Capped Index.
 In short: It holds any consumer staples companies within the market’s 1,000 largest stocks.
 And it has a capping system similar to FSTA, where at each quarterly rebalancing, no stock can exceed a weight of 22.5%, and the combined weight of all stocks weighed at 4.5% or more can’t add up to more than 45%.

-Where iShares’ fund goes wildly off track is how it views the distribution-and-retail industry.
-Namely, while IYK considers grocers like Kroger (KR) and pharmacies like Walgreens (WBA) and CVS Health (CVS) to be within the consumer staples fold, it excludes the likes of Costco, Walmart, and Target (TGT), which account for 20%-25% of assets in XLP and FSTA.
-Indeed, those three retailers are found in iShares’ consumer discretionary ETF, IYC.
+Where iShares’ fund starts marching to the beat of its own drum is in how it views the distribution-and-retail industry.
+Namely, while IYK considers grocers like Kroger (KR) and pharmacies like Walgreens (WBA) and CVS Health (CVS) to be within the consumer staples fold, it excludes the likes of Costco, Walmart, and Target (TGT), which account for 25% and 30% of assets in XLP and FSTA, respectively.

 Want to learn more about IYK?
 Check out the iShares provider site.